borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/0-generic-pipeline.rst

 - Build the design matrix
 - Run the GLM
 - Save the GLM outputs
-- Visualy inspect GLM outputs in freeview
+- Visually inspect GLM outputs in freeview